Architectural drawing: Digital era

-Virtual Reality
+Virtual reality

 Virtual reality in architectural projects helps designers understand spaces from a cognitive perspective.
 VR stands for virtual reality and explains an experience in a world that doesn't exist.
 Virtual reality creates an experience generated by a computer program.
 The use of motion tracking allows for quick manipulation.
-It creates an individual secluded experience.
+It creates an individual, secluded experience.
 Architecture firms are using this as a tool to allow employees to learn and create a more engaging experience for both clients and employees.
-Benefits of VR for architecture include low start-up costs, gaining a competitive edge, avoiding revision, and the duplication of real-world scenarios.
-By placing a client into the virtual world, the feedback is often more straight forward as the client can walk through based on their needs and aesthetic choices.
+Benefits of VR for architecture include: low start-up costs, gaining a competitive edge, avoiding revision, and the duplication of real-world scenarios.
+By placing a client into a virtual world, the feedback is often more straightforward, as the client can walk through the environment, according to their needs and aesthetic choices.

-Online Practices
+Online practices

 Due to COVID-19. architecture firms have increasingly shifted to a digital environment for collaboration.
 Video conferencing is proving to be a popular way of meeting with clients and simulating the studio environment.
 Collaboration and communication using programs like Zoom are common consistently being used.
 Since the beginning of the epidemic, people are expected to be increasingly well versed with technology.
 Although coordination is often difficult, programs like BIM help improve workflow between both architects clients.
 However, relationships with clients are harder to facilitate because clients are not able to touch or feel the work.
 Adaptation is critical as more and more programs are being implemented among the studio to support staff.